darmado/postman2burp/Wiki/Configuration/README.md

 # Configuration Guide

-This guide explains how to configure Postman2Burp using configuration files and command-line options.
+This guide explains how to configure Repl using configuration files and command-line options.

 ##

 ### Configuration File

-Postman2Burp supports configuration via a `config.json` file, making it easier to maintain consistent settings across multiple runs.
+Repl supports configuration via a `config.json` file, making it easier to maintain consistent settings across multiple runs.

 ***Location***